Breaking through the “noise” successfully requires a more personalized, relationship-based selling approach, and the staffing sector is no exception.

 3. Understand the Difference Between an HR Professional and a Hiring Manager.

 A Human Resources professional is concerned about cultural fit and “checking qualification/experience boxes.”
-They may not have in depth of knowledge about the specific position or team.
-That information lies with the hiring manager, the ultimate decision maker in the process.
-They create the job description and provide details around the type experience required to be successful in the position.
+They may not have in-depth of knowledge about the specific position or team.
+That information lies with the hiring manager, the ultimate decision-maker in the process.
+They create the job description and provide details about the type of experience required to be successful in the position.